CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 you have created the role, you will be able to re-use it for any future Lambdas.

-**NOTE.** After having properly configured your `serverless` user, Zappa must be able to attach such roles (i.e. with the `-ZappaLambdaExecutionRole` suffix) to any of your Lambdas on behalf of `serverless`.
+**NOTE.** After having properly configured your `serverless` user, Zappa must be able to attach such roles (i.e. with the `ZappaLambdaExecutionRole` suffix) to any of your Lambdas on behalf of `serverless`.
 Again, you may check the [Deployment Policy](ZappaLambdaDeploymentPolicy.json) one more time to figure out where that permission comes from.
 Hint: remember the line where you must